- Academic Affairs

 There are laws and ethical standards protecting your confidentiality.

 The Counseling Center is generally required to obtain your written authorization before disclosing any information about you.
-The required release of information form is available for download here.
+Please click download to access the release of information form.

 Counseling records are stored in a locked file cabinet and no one outside of the Center is permitted access to them.
 Records are shredded seven years after your last contact with the Counseling Center.
 Computer data records are maintained in a secure, electronic database.
 No one outside of the Counseling Center is permitted access to your records.